giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

   --machine-pool-instance-type r6i.xlarge
 ```

+A node pool is identified by a name that you can pick as a cluster administrator.
+The name must follow these rules:

+- must be between 5 and 20 characters long
+- must start with a lowercase letter or number
+- must end with a lowercase letter or number
+- must contain only lowercase letters, numbers, and dashes

+For example, `pool0`, `group-1` are valid node pool names.

 The node pool name will be prepended by the cluster name.
-In the example above, the node pool name will be `a1b2c3-pool0`.
+In the example above, the node pool name will be `mycluster-pool0`.

 All nodes in the node pool will be labeled with the node pool name, using the `giantswarm.io/machine-pool` label.
 You can identify the nodes' node pool using that label.
 The example `kubectl` command below will list all nodes with role, node pool name, and node name.